LouisJackman/language-x/README.md

     // Prefixing a class parameter with `var` upgrades it to a field, vaguely
     // similar to TypeScript's equivalent feature.
 This is syntactical sugar
     // for passing a normal parameter and assigning it to a new field in a class
     // body.
-It also solves the problem of shadowing between parameters and
+It also solves the inconvenience of shadowing between parameters
-    // declared fields.
+    // and declared fields.
     var internal ageInYears Int,

-) implements ToString, Concatenate[This] {
+) implements ToString, Concatenate[to: This] {

     {
         // Instance initializers are optional but must appear before anything else